Home Compare IHG.L vs TPR

 InterContinental Hotels Group vs Tapestry: Which Stock Looks Stronger in 2026?

-InterContinental Hotels holds the cleaner structural position, with the lead spread across profitability and growth.
+InterContinental Hotels holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Tapestry still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity